-- 8.1 In producing this Policy, the Council consulted with those bodies listed in Annex A, the statutory consultees, local groups and other interested parties.
-In particular it consulted with those organisations working with people who are problem gamblers; the Citizens Advice Bureau and Public Health and Children/Adult Safeguarding Services. - 8.2 The Act requires that the following parties are consulted by the Licensing Authority:- - the Chief Officer of Police for the Authority's area; - one or more persons who appear to the Authority to represent the interests of persons carrying on gambling businesses in the Authority's area; and - one or more persons who appear to the Authority to represent the interests of persons who are likely to be affected by the exercise of the Authority's functions under the Act. - 8.3 The consultation will take place between 1 October and 1 November 2021.
+- 7.1 In producing this Policy, the Licensing Authority consulted widely before finalising and publishing it.
+In addition to the statutory consultees (listed below), the Licensing Authority chose to consult with additional local groups and individuals.
+A list of these other groups and persons consulted is provided at Annex A. - 7.2.
+The Act requires that the following parties are consulted by the Licensing Authority: - the chief officer of police for the Authority's area

+- one or more persons who appear to the Authority to represent the interests of persons carrying on gambling businesses in the Authority's area - one or more persons who appear to the Authority to represent the interests of persons who are likely to be affected by the exercise of the Authority's functions under the Act. - 7.3.
+The other groups and people consulted were: - organisations, working with those for whom gambling is a problem - other elements of local government - businesses who are, or will be, holders of Premises Licences - responsible authorities under the Act. - 7.4 Consultation took place between 14 August and 25 September 2024. - 7.5 A full list of comments made and details of the Licensing Authority's consideration of those comments is available by request to licensing.team@colchester.gov.uk

-9. Approval of the Policy
+8. Approval of the Policy

-- 9.1 This Policy must be submitted to full Council for approval in order to come into effect on 31 January 2022. - 9.2 It should be noted that this Policy does not override the right of any person to make an application, to make representations about an application, or to apply for a review of a licence; each case will be considered entirely on its own individual merits and in accordance with the requirements of the Act.
+- 8.1 This Policy was approved at a meeting of the full Council on xxxxx and was published on the Licensing Authority's website on 13 August 2024.
+Copies are available on request. - 8.2 The statement will have effect from 31 January 2025 to 30 January 2028. - 8.3 It should be noted that this Policy does not override the right of any person to make an application, to make representations about an application, or to apply for a review of a licence; each case will be considered entirely on its own individual merits and in accordance with the requirements of the Act.

-10. Responsible Authorities
+9. Responsible Authorities

-10.1 A full list of the Responsible Authorities designated under the Act and their contact details are given on the Council's website and attached at Annex B It should be noted that, under the Act, the Licensing Authority is designated as a Responsible Authority.

-- 10.2 The Licensing Authority is required to designate, in writing, a body that is competent to advise it about the protection of children from harm.
-In making this designation the following principles have been applied:- - the competency of the body to advise the Licensing Authority; - the need for the body to be responsible for an area covering the whole of the Licensing Authority's area; and - the need for the body to be answerable to democratically elected persons rather than any particular invested interest group etc. - 10.3 In accordance with the Gambling Commission's Guidance to Local Authorities, the Council has designated the Essex County Council Children's Safeguarding Service for this purpose.
+- 9.1 A full list of the Responsible Authorities designated under the Act is attached at Annex B It should be noted that, under the Act, the Licensing Authority is designated as a Responsible Authority. - 9.2 The Licensing Authority is required to designate, in writing, a body that is competent to advise it about the protection of children from harm.
+In making this designation the following principles have been applied: - the competency of the body to advise the Licensing Authority - the need for the body to be responsible for an area covering the whole of the Licensing Authority's area - the need for the body to be answerable to democratically elected persons rather than any particular invested interest group etc.

+9.3 In accordance with the Gambling Commission's Guidance to Local Authorities, the Licensing Authority has designated the Essex County Council Children's Social Care for this purpose.

-11. Interested Parties
+10. Interested Parties